j5shi/Thruster/README.md

 ~> installer.bat
 ```

-**Note: You may need to quit Launchy before installation if a Launchy instance is currently running
+**Note 1: You may need to quit Launchy before installation if a Launchy instance is currently running
 on your system.**

+**Note 2: It's strongly recommended to disable (by unchecking) all other plugins from the config
+panel to avoid potential conflicts with this plugin.**

 ## Features